AmethystJs/AmethystJs/README.md

 # AmethystJs
-Minecraft Bedrock scripting api wrapper
+### Minecraft Bedrock scripting api wrapper
+---
+- What is this?
+> hi